aleksyprok/LOCUST-Installation/README.md

 # LOCUST-Installation

+1. Download LOCUST.

-1. Download and install Nvidia HPC SDK with the newest CUDA version from here:
+2. Download and install Nvidia HPC SDK with the newest CUDA version from here:

    `https://developer.nvidia.com/hpc-sdk`

-2. Make a note of the CUDA version by running:
+3. Make a note of the CUDA version by running:

    `nvcc --version`